amantewary/Classification-through-Spark-streaming-using-Twitter-data/Assignment-5/README.md

 ### 3. Data Manipulation

-We used Microsoft Visual Studio Code for our data cleaning task.
+We didn’t carried out any data cleaning steps.
+However, we had to carry out following steps to avoid syntax errors in U-SQL.

 <ol>
     <li>In our raw data, one of the field was TCS #.
 We converted it from all uppercase to title-case as in U-SQL column names cannot be all uppercase. </li>